rachel-s123/social-intelligence-dashboard/reports/market_analysis/poland.md

   - Explanation: Pricing discussions encompass not just initial purchase price but perceived value for money, long-term maintenance costs, and availability of affordable alternatives
   - Source: Poland market report, competitive landscape
 - **Design & Character Appeal**
-  - Quote: "The upcoming BMW R 12 G/S, with its explicit 'retro styling' inspired by the 1980s R80 G/S, generated considerable buzz.
+  - Quote: "The upcoming BMW R 12 G/S, with its explicit 'retro styling' inspired by the 1980s R 80 G/S, generated considerable buzz.
 The Ducati DesertX was lauded for its 'aggressive design' and 'stylish to the core' appearance"
   - Explanation: Aesthetic appeal, character, and heritage styling are significant drivers of consumer conversation, contributing to emotional connection with motorcycles
   - Source: Poland market report, consumer preferences
 - **Heritage/Retro Styling**